Melonhead60/_PixelPerfect/README.md

 _PixelPerfect is a theme for emulation station that displays pixels perfectly on 320x240 screens.
 For installation, just unzip the respective folder and stick the theme in emulation station like normal (Themes folder should be etc/emulationstation/themes).
 Make sure that you're using the newest version of emulation station, as older versions cannot display parts of this theme correctly.

-As of right now there are four versions of this theme.
+As of right now there are five versions of this theme.

 # Default